AnonymouX47/term-image/docs/source/api/renderable.rst

    * Every subclass must **either** define or inherit fields.
    * Every **direct** subclass of this class must define fields.
    * Directly subclassing multiple namespace classes is invalid.
+   * A subclass' constructor must not have required parameters.

    .. rubric:: Defining Fields